Andrew Lewer: Member of Parliament

 In November 2021, as Chair of the All-Party Parliamentary Group on Motor Neurone Disease, Lewer welcomed the fulfilment of the Group's 'United to End MND' campaign with the Government's commitment of £50 million towards the establishment of a Motor Neurone Disease Research Institute.

 In December 2021 Lewer backed the campaign to build a monument to commemorate the efforts of the Photographic Reconnaissance Unit, a former pilot of which, George Pritchard, lives in his Northampton South constituency.

-During the July 2022 Conservative Party leadership election, Lewer helped form the campaign team of Kemi Badenoch, who reached the fourth ballot of Conservative MPs, garnering 59 votes.
+During the July 2022 Conservative Party leadership election, Lewer helped form the campaign team of Kemi Badenoch.

 In October 2022, Andrew Lewer was elected unopposed to the Education Select Committee.
 Since his appointment he has questioned Secretary of State Rt Hon Gillian Keegan MP about her lack of support for new grammar schools but supported her defence of not levying VAT on independent school fees.

+Lewer led a Westminster Hall debate on 10 May 2023 on small and medium sized housebuilders, highlighting the reduction of their number in the last fifteen years.
+On 21 February 2024, he led a Westminster Hall debate opposing Labour proposals to levy VAT on independent schools, highlighting the risk to special schools in particular.

+In December 2023 Lewer authored a report for the Centre for Policy Studies "Choices for Children" where he described the benefits of boarding schools for some children in local authority care.

+He lost his seat in the 2024 General Election to Mike Reader of the Labour Party, sharing in the nationwide collapse in the Conservative vote.
+Reader had a majority of 4,000.

 Personal life

-Lewer is married and has a young son.
+Lewer is married and has a son.
 He is an honorary Alderman of the county of Derbyshire, where he was based before being elected as an MP.
+He is the only person in the UK to have served as a Council Leader, MEP and MP.